November 30, 2002.11.30.02. - lead on, dr. slaughter - part 2 [imogen] *fv[north jersey, at the morgue, cont'd from previous scene]

 most would spit a curse at whomever did this

-most would snarl at the the dead child before them
+most would snarl at the the dead child before themhe?

 he isn't most